mickymacirl/rathmackneecastle/README.md

         Users will be able to navigate between each page and have the menu the same location on different devices.
         </li>
     <h3>Footer</h3>
-        <li>SHas links to social media websites, and  that are set to open in a new tab window and Castle contact information.</li>
+        <li>Has links to social media websites, and  that are set to open in a new tab window and Castle contact information.</li>
         <li>Icon will use visually impaired features like aria labels.</li>
     <h3>404 page</h3>
         <li>A 404 broken page link page will be created and allow the user to easily navigate back to Home page.</li>